YuriyGuts/ansible-role-xgboost/README.md

 Requirements
 ------------

-* This role assumes that the user on the target system can install Python packages without `sudo`.
-If this is not the case, add `become: yes` to the role parameters in your playbook.
 * `pip` on the target system.

+* If the target environment requires running `pip` with elevated privileges, make sure to set `xgboost_python_package_manager_become: yes` in your playbook.

 Role Variables
 --------------